Category Archives: Fathers

 Where does passivity reign in your life?
 Is it at home?
 Or with your finances?
 Or in your career?
 Or with your wife or girlfriend?
 Where are you doing nothing when you should be doing something?
 Where are you being silent when you should be speaking up?
 Authentic men reject passivity.
 They refuse to live in the shadow of Adam and instead choose to fight for what truly matters most.
 They find their strength in the grace of Jesus and follow His example of rejecting passivity—ultimately by coming to earth to rescue us.Authentic Manhood

 Now, please don’t get me wrong here.
 I’m not trying to bash men for being passive.
+No way!
 Maybe like Eve, we as women, hold some measure of complicity in this whole issue of passivity.
 Do we make it difficult for the men in our lives to act decisively?
-Do we act in ways that prove to be passive-aggressive and pose for men a lose-lose outcome…that either way, they will pay for “manning up”.
+Do we act in ways that prove to be passive-aggressive and pose for men a lose-lose outcome…that either way, they will pay for “manning up”?

 Of course, we know this whole issue of passivity didn’t start a few decades ago (go back to Adam and Eve).
 So what do we do about it?

 “It’s so easy…too easy…to let others make the decisions.
-When others make the decision, you don’t have to accept the consequences of those decisions.
+When others make the decision, you may think you don’t have to accept the consequences of those decisions.
 You can, in many cases, let those others live with the outcomes.
 You can elect to go along with the decisions, or (if not required) you can step back, and let the chips fall where they may.
 Now if it’s work, and you’re held to a standard requiring you to go along with the decision once made, you have little recourse.
 You didn’t speak into it, therefore you must to some extent abide by the decision.
 How much better if you had entered into the decision-making yourself?

 What about the larger community?
 Your circles of potential influence outside your work.
 Are you willing to sit silently…to offer nothing of your giftings, your intellect, your experience to those conversations?

 What about your family?
 Your wife, your children?
 Are you willing to let others speak into their lives and you take a quieter, more disengaged space?
-You will find the years will go by…and the voice in their ears and hearts…is not yours?
+You will find the years will go by…and the voice in their ears and hearts…is not yours.
 Is that really what you want?

 Passivity is like a weak link in a chain…compromising the strength of that chain.
 In relationships, passivity is something we can correct, if we’re willing to take the perceived risk to do so.